 Mineral Resource Potential

-According to the U.S. Geological Survey, mineral resource potential is the likelihood for the occurrence of undiscovered mineral resources in a defined area.
+The likelihood of the occurrence of undiscovered mineral resources in a defined area.

-In ONRR's disbursement data, these include funds for the US Treasury, Land and Water Conservation Fund, and the Historic Preservation Fund.
+Found within ONRR's disbursement data.
+Includes funds for the US Treasury, the Land and Water Conservation Fund, and the Historic Preservation Fund.

-Mixed exploratory is a temporary jurisdictional unit that is used until production is proven on that location.
+A temporary jurisdictional unit.
+It is used until production is proven in that location.
 BLM then creates a permanent unit with allocation schedules that may split that area between federal and other ownership.
 Payors then resubmit royalties based on the new unit allocations.
 These royalties are retroactive to the first production.

 Multi-Stakeholder Group (MSG)